wavefrontHQ/docs/pages/doc/permissions_overview.md

 - **[Events](events.html)** - Users with Events permission can create, manage, and close user events and manage event tags.
 - **[External Links](external_links_managing.html)** - Users with External Links permission can create, update, and delete external links.
 - **[Integration](integrations.html)** - Users with Integration permission can install and uninstall integration dashboards, alerts, etc.
 - **[Metrics](metric_types.html)** - Service accounts must have this permission to run queries.
-In addition, accounts with Metrics permission can manually hide and unhide metrics and metric prefixes.
+Only accounts with Metrics permission can manually hide and unhide metrics and metric prefixes.
+Only accounts with Metrics permission can create and modify [Metrics Security Policy Rules](metrics_security.html).
 - **[Proxies](proxies_installing.html#managing-proxy-services)** - Users with Proxies permission can view, create, and manage proxies and set up external integrations with AWS and other cloud services.
 - **[Derived Metrics](derived_metrics.html)** - Users with Derived Metrics permission can create and manage registered queries.
 Derived metrics support reingesting a query.
 - **[Source Tags](sources_managing.html)** - Users with Source Tags permission can manage sources and source tags.
 If you don't have Source Tags permission, source tags will be rejected with a 403 error.